Keyclic/docs-en/authentication.rst

 =============================

 The Keyclic API uses the `JSON Web Tokens <https://jwt.io/>`_ to secure data transfer.
 Every request to the API is made with an access token allowing the server to verify the user's identity.
 When logging in, the user "receives" the token.
-This page goes through the process of creating an account, modify an account, getting and using an accessToken.
+This page goes through the process of creating an account, modifying an account, getting and using an accessToken.

 For more informations on JWT standard, see : `JSON Web Tokens official website <https://jwt.io/>`_.